-Illinois’ tangled web of 7,000+ governmental units include nearly 50 different categories—1,452 road and bridge districts, 865 school districts and hundreds of townships and municipalities—many developed decades ago.
-Regional demographics, geography and technology all have evolved, yet we’ve failed to adapt these government institutions.
-The result is a highly fragmented governance system that leads to ineffective and duplicative service delivery, waste, poor accountability and high levels of voter apathy.
+Illinois’ tangled web of 7,000+ governmental units include nearly 50 different categories—1,452 road and bridge districts, 865 school districts and hundreds of townships and municipalities.
+Regional demographics, geography and technology all have evolved, yet our government institutions have not kept pace.
+While there are many bright spots of innovation and best practices at the local level, overall our highly fragmented governance system leads to ineffective and duplicative service delivery, waste, poor accountability and high levels of voter apathy.

 MPC is partnering with DuPage County Chairman Dan Cronin to lead Transform Illinois, a coalition of lawmakers, government officials and organizations committed to legislative reforms and local implementation that improve the effectiveness of government service delivery in Illinois.
 The efforts of our coalition, which includes the Better Government Association, Metropolitan Mayors Caucus, Illinois Campaign for Political Reform and others, are grounded in rigorous analysis and stakeholder outreach.